But to build scalable browser and server applications, they often want to use Node.js.

 Click Stop icon in the Actions column in a started application row.

-When the action is completed, a Stop icon changes to Start icon.
+When the action is completed, a Stop icon changes to the Start icon.

 How To Start A Node.js Application